 - Have a genetic condition that causes obesity

 Weight loss pills are prescribed in conjunction with other lifestyle-related interventions, such as dietary changes and adequate exercise.
-The doctor may prescribe other medicines, too, depending on the underlying cause of obesity or overweight.
+The doctor may prescribe other medicines, too, depending on the underlying cause of obesity or being overweight.

 What Are The FDA-Approved Weight Loss Pills?